What is the difference between mediation, arbitration and litigation in Singapore?

 Parties have the freedom to choose between appointing a mediator directly, or let a service provider like the Singapore Mediation Centre choose one for them.
-Section 12 of the Singapore Mediation Act, only allows mediated settlement agreements to be converted to Court Orders, only if the agreement were mediated through an accredited service provider or where the mediator is a certified mediator.
+Section 12 of the Singapore Mediation Act, only allows mediated settlement agreements to be converted to court orders, only if the agreement was mediated through an accredited service provider or where the mediator is a certified mediator.

 Therefore, and in terms of cost, it would be plain to see that negotiation is the least costly way to resolve a dispute.
 Moving up the scale will be mediation and then lastly arbitration and litigation.
 Ironically, in my experience, nearly all of my clients come to me asking for assistance in arbitration or litigation.
 They make the assumption that the other party (or their lawyers) are “bad people” with “bad motives”, therefore negotiations and mediations are not possible.

 Statistics have shown that normally people are not “bad” or harbour “bad motives”.
 It is a cognitive bias to think so.
 More often than not, it is because they themselves are poor negotiators or they have appointed poor mediators.